Amanita daucipes

 Amanita daucipes is a species of fungus in the family Amanitaceae of the mushroom order Agaricales.
 Found exclusively in North America, the mushroom may be recognized in the field by the medium to large white caps with pale orange tints, and the dense covering of pale orange or reddish-brown powdery conical warts on the cap surface.
 The mushroom also has a characteristic large bulb at the base of its stem with a blunt short rooting base, whose shape is suggestive of the common names carrot-footed lepidella, carrot-foot amanita, or turnip-foot amanita.
 The mushroom has a strong odor that has been described variously as "sweet and nauseous", or compared to an old ham bone, or soap.
-Edibility is unknown for the species, but consumption is generally not recommended due its position in the Amanita subgroup Lepidella, which contains some poisonous members.
+Edibility is unknown for the species, but consumption of species belonging to Amanita subgroup Lepidella is risky.

 Taxonomy

 Amanita daucipes was first described in 1856 by the mycologists Miles Joseph Berkeley and Camille Montagne, who named it Agaricus daucipes.
 It was later renamed to Amanitopsis daucipes by Pier Andrea Saccardo, in 1887.
 In 1899, American mycologist Curtis Gates Lloyd transferred the species to the genus Amanita.
 It is in the section Lepidella of the genus Amanita, in the subgenus Lepidella, a grouping of related Amanita mushrooms characterized by their amyloid spores.
 Other North American species in this subgenus include A. abrupta, A. atkinsoniana, A. chlorinosma, A. cokeri, A. mutabilis, A. onusta, A. pelioma, A. polypyramis, A. ravenelii and A. rhopalopus.
 Its common names include the "carrot-foot Amanita", the "turnip-foot Amanita", or the "carrot-footed Lepidella".
 The specific epithet daucipes means "carrot foot".